 Getting married and saying “I do” changes your financial-planning strategy to cover two people with new goals for a future together.
 It is important that you and your spouse are on the same page when it comes to money, especially when considering that fighting over finances is a leading cause of marital stress and divorce.
 Talk with your spouse about your wishes and desires and work together to establish a plan for achieving your shared goals, which may start with the purchase of a home.

 Buying a house, apartment or townhouse is a tremendous investment that represents the largest asset for many people and possibly your first experience using debt to finance that purchase.
 With a home and a mortgage come a broad range of financial responsibilities.
 You should consider how you and your spouse will be able to keep up mortgage payments if one of you loses a job or passes away.
 In addition, consider how these circumstances will change in the future if you have children.

 Children are expensive, and costs for their care continue to increase each year.
-According to the U.S. Department of Agriculture, the cost of raising a child from birth to age 18 is more than $230,000, and that does not even include the expenses of sending a child to college.
+According to the Brookings Institute’s recent report based on data from the U.S. Department of Agriculture, the cost of raising a child from birth to age 18 is more than $310,000, and that does not even include the expenses of sending a child to college.
 If a college education is something you want to help your child pay for, there are many options available to you, including 529 savings plans.
 However, money only goes so far.
 Balancing the costs of higher education with saving for retirement can be a very difficult decision.

 Although retirement may seem like a lifetime away when you first get a job and begin a family, the fact is that the earlier you begin planning, the more likely you will be prepared to enjoy the retirement lifestyle that you envision for yourself in the future.
 As you age, it is likely that your health may deteriorate.
 Medical expenses can quickly eat through your retirement savings and sabotage any plans you may have had for your golden years.